To learn more about Amir check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

 One of Amir’s Metallization spenders and payoff cards.
-Deals Defense-Based damage twice to a single target, then, if Metallization is active, will consume one stack to apply two stacks of Vulnerable to them.
+Deals Defense-Based damage twice to a single target, then, if Metallization is active, it will consume one stack to apply two stacks of Vulnerable to them.
 Deals solid damage itself, but more importantly is a great damage amplification tool for the team.

 Metal Extraction